 }

-Notice that we still have a mod declaration within this module file; this is because we still want server to be a sub-module of network.
+Notice that we still have a mod declaration within this module file; this is because we still want server to be a submodule of network.

-Now run cargo build again.
+Run cargo build again.
 Success!
 We have one more module to extract: server.
-Because it’s a sub-module—that is, a module within a module—our current tactic of extracting a module into a file named after that module won’t work.
-We’re going to try anyway so that we can see the error.
-First change src/network.rs to have mod server; instead of the server module’s contents:
+Because it’s a submodule—that is, a module within a module—our current tactic of extracting a module into a file named after that module won’t work.
+We’ll try anyway so you can see the error.
+First, change src/network.rs to have mod server; instead of the server module’s contents:

 Filename: src/network.rs